b-lev/Python-Setup/README.md

 - Make sure you are in our new repository.
 It should be listed in the top left of the window.
 - You should see intro.py listed with a check box.
 Make sure it is checked.
 It should be the only file checked of anything listed. (mac users might see a pesky .DS_store file listed.)
 - Github Desktop tries to be helpful here by putting in a comment for us.
 It won't do that if you check in more than one file.
-- Notice the green plus -- that's a visual indication that we are adding a file to the list that git will track for us.
+- Notice the green plus.
+It's a visual indication that we are adding a file to the list that git will track for us.
-- Click the blue "Commit to
+- Click the blue "Commit to main" button.
+- Lastly, you need to click the grey "Push origin" button, which means "store this in the cloud".

+That's it!
+You pushed your first commit!

 <p align="center"><img src="images/add-intro-py.jpg?raw=true" width="50%"></p>